raphaelbastide/1962/README.md

 This project contains:

-* The source code of an artistic physical assemblage of objects, materials, life, sounds, performances…
+* installation.md: The source code of an artistic physical assemblage of objects, materials, life, sounds, performances…
-* A documentation for the source code
+* doc.md: the documentation for the source code
 * Images of the current state of the piece and archives of past versions
 * List of contributors